-These lesser-used routes require special permission from the Kenya Wildlife Service, so check with your tour operator if the fees are included in your quote:
+These lesser-used routes for climbing Mount Kenya require special permission from the Kenya Wildlife Service.
+Check with your tour operator if the fees are included in your quote:

 Batian and Nelion are the highest peaks on Mount Kenya and are known to be some of the best technical climbing alpine peaks in the world.
 There are approximately 35 recorded technical climbing routes on Mount Kenya– this guide will focus on some of the most frequently used, guided technical climbing routes.

 Normal route – South Ridge to Nelion